ybgskr12/Reforestation/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.